Environment heterogeneity creates fast amplifiers of natural selection in graph-structured populations: Spatial structures with one special deme

 Our results for the heterogeneous star and of the heterogeneous line show that environment heterogeneity can allow spatially structured populations with frequent asymmetric migrations to amplify natural selection.
 They also suggest that this happens when the overall migration flow goes from a region where mutants are most beneficial to a region where they are less beneficial.
-To further explore this, we now consider a more general spatial structure, where all pairs of demes are connected by migrations, but where one deme has a strong outflow, i.e.\ it sends out more individuals than others.
+To further explore this, we now consider a more general spatial structure, where all pairs of demes are connected by migrations, but where one deme has a migration outflow that differs from others, and can thus send out more individuals.
 We assess the impact of having a different environment in that special deme.

 First, in Section \ref{subs:simplified-Dirichlet}, we consider the simplest version of this structure with a special deme where the environment and the outflow both differ from those of other demes, assuming a highly symmetric migration matrix.
 We determine mutant fixation probability to first order in $st$, and obtain a condition on the asymmetry in migrations and the environment heterogeneity to obtain amplification of selection.
-Next, in Section \ref{subs:alpha-eta}, we consider more general and less symmetric migration matrices, with coefficients drawn in Dirichlet distributions (see Ref.~\cite{Abbara__Frequent} for the homogeneous environment case), with one strong-outflow deme where the environment differs from that of other demes.
+Next, in Section \ref{subs:alpha-eta}, we consider more general and less symmetric migration matrices, with coefficients drawn in Dirichlet distributions (see Ref.~\cite{Abbara__Frequent} for the homogeneous environment case), with one special deme where both the environment and the migration outflow differ from those of other demes.